parismart/desafio/README.md

 - `Python`: Python is a high-level, interpreted, general-purpose programming language
 - `Heroku`: cloud platform as a service supporting several programming languages
+- `Django`:  free and open-source, Python-based web framework that follows the model–template–views architectural pattern
 - `PostgreSQL`:  relational database management system emphasizing extensibility and SQL compliance
 - `Typeform`: online form building and online surveys.
-Its main software creates dynamic forms based on user needs.
+Its main software creates dynamic forms based on user needs

 ## Parts of the Project